DataStax-Academy/ac201-labs/lab13-hinted-handoff/steps/intro.md

 In this hands-on lab, you will:

-- Create table in a 3-node cluster
+- Create a table in a 3-node cluster
 - Write some data
 - Shut down nodeC
 - Write some more data